 There’s some first-rate walking in the Midlands, with Derbyshire alone boasting some of England’s finest trails.
-But the Midlands is not just about the Peak District, there’s great walking all over the region.
+But the Midlands is not just about the Peak District; there’s excellent walking all over the region.

-The National Trust’s regional guide to the Midlands for a full set of ideas for great days out.
+The National Trust’s regional guide to the Midlands has more ideas for great days out.

 National Trust Walks in Wales

-The Brecon Beacons offer some of the most rugged, and accessible, hiking in Wales.
+In Wales, the Brecon Beacons offer some of the most rugged and accessible hiking.
 And whether it’s the challenging horseshoe ridge trail or the scramble up to Pen-y-Fan, southern Britain’s highest mountain, you’re bound to find something that appeals.

 Over in southwest Wales, the stunning Pembrokeshire coastline boasts fantastic clifftop views, lovely beaches and plenty of wildlife.
-The walk to St David’s Head on the very tip of the peninsula is particularly dramatic, but there’s plenty of gentler walks here too.
+The walk to St David’s Head on the very tip of the peninsula is particularly dramatic, but there are plenty of gentler walks here too.